YugabyteDB-University/YugabyteDB-Voyager/README.md

 [![](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/YugabyteDB-University/YugabyteDB-Voyager)

 Gitpod is an on-demand developer environment for a GitHub, Git, or BitBucket workspace.
-It's super easy to use, offers 50 hours of free use per month, and only requires a chromium based browser.
+It's super easy to use, offers 50 hours of free use per month, and only requires a chromium-based browser.

-Using Gitpod, you can run the notebook files in an on-demand VS Code, browser based environment. 😎
+Using Gitpod, you can run the notebook files in an on-demand VS Code, browser-based environment. 😎

-This repository contains the notebook files for YSQL Development, a free course that is soon-to-be available at [university.yugabyte.com](https://university.yugabyte.com).
+This repository contains the notebook files for `Migrate to modernize with YugabyteDB Voyager`, a free course that is soon to be available at [university.yugabyte.com](https://university.yugabyte.com).

-Using Gitpod, you can run the notebook files in an on-demand VS Code, browser based environment.
+Using Gitpod, you can run the notebook files in an on-demand VS Code, browser-based environment.

 ## New to Github and Gitpod?
 Here's how to start...

 - First, create a Github account.
-It's free. [https://github.com/join](https://github.com/join) Then, in a browser, open the Gitpod link for the GitHub repository.
-It's a prefix -  gitpod.io/# - and entire URL for the repository.
-For example, `gitpod.io/#https://github.com/gitpod-io/website`
+It's free at [https://github.com/join](https://github.com/join).
+Then, in a browser, open the Gitpod link for the GitHub repository.
+It's a prefix -  gitpod.io/# - and the entire URL for the repository.
+For example, `gitpod.io/#https://github.com/gitpod-io/website`.
 - Optionally, to make this a seamless one click installation, install the Gitpod browser extension.
-To learn more about the extension, see [https://www.gitpod.io/docs/browser-extension](https://www.gitpod.io/docs/browser-extension)
+To learn more about the extension, see [https://www.gitpod.io/docs/browser-extension](https://www.gitpod.io/docs/browser-extension).
 - You will need to authorize Gitpod to use your GitHub account.
 Select Authorize gitpod.io.
 - Select your default editor, VS Code Browser.
 Select Continue.
-- Depending on the image configuration, it may take a few minutes for the image to build and to deploy to workspace.
+- Depending on the image configuration, it may take a few minutes for the image to build and deploy to the Gitpod workspace.

 ## Presentation from DSS
 You will find the presentation as a PDF in this repository: